 Custody Disputes and DCP&P Investigations in New Jersey

-DYFS Defense Lawyers with offices in Hackensack, Morristown, Newark NJ
+DYFS Defense Lawyers with offices in Hackensack, NJ

-One of our attorneys, Tom Ercolano, if a former Deputy Attorney General who prosecuted DCP&P cases for the State of NJ.
-Now, let him use his experience and knowledge to protect your rights.
-If you need assistance with a DCP&P case in Bergen County including in Mahwah, Lodi, Lyndhurst, or North Arlington, contact our Hackensack offices now for a free initial consultation at 201-556-1570.
+One of our attorneys, Brent DiMarco, has literally handled hundreds of DCP&P investigations and cases during his career.
+In fact, before joining our firm in 2018 to run the DCP&P department, he worked at two of the largest DYFS defense firms in the State of New Jersey.
+If you need assistance with a DCP&P case in Bergen County including in Mahwah, Lodi, Lyndhurst, or North Arlington, contact our Hackensack offices now for a free initial consultation at (908)-356-6900.

 Here is a review from one of our many satisfied DCPP (DYFS) clients:

 Custody Battles and Child Abuse Allegations – When DCP&P Gets Involved

 There are a couple different possible scenarios in which DCP&P may become involved in custody battles.
 Either the Judge who is handling the divorce or custody case will request a risk assessment or best interests evaluation to aid the court in deciding which parent should have custody, or one parent accuses the other of child abuse or neglect.
 If the Judge requests a risk assessment, DCP&P generally will not advocate for one parent to have custody over the other but, rather, will conduct an evaluation to see if a parent poses a risk of harm to a child.
 That is, the Division will not “take sides,” per se, for one parent or the other but only attempt to determine whether or not a child will be harmed or placed at risk of harm in the care of their parent.
 The Judge will make the ultimate custody determination.